girke-lab/signatureSearch/README.md

 allow users to choose the best possible workflow configuration for their research application.

+# Vignette
+The vignette of this package is available at [here](https://www.bioconductor.org/packages/release/bioc/vignettes/signatureSearch/inst/doc/signatureSearch.html)

 # Installation and Loading

 `signatureSearch` is a R/Bioconductor package and can be installed using